top

 Basic care facilities provide help with activities of daily living, like eating and bathing, and instrumental activities of daily living like managing money and housekeeping.
 These homes must also arrange for health care as needed by any resident.

 There are about 16 memory care homes in North Dakota.
 These residences range in size from apartment-complex-style communities serving more than 100 people to smaller home-like settings serving 12 or fewer people at a time.
-For free help finding the right memory care home to fit your family’s needs and budget, click here.

 How Much Does Memory Care Cost in North Dakota?